Why Real Estate Companies Are Moving Away From Third-Party Apps and Owning Their Data | AI for Real Estate in NYC, Boston & Upstate NY

 AI for NYC property managers

-AI for Boston real estate companies
+AI for Boston real estate

-AI for Syracuse, Rochester, Buffalo property management
+AI for operators in Syracuse, Rochester, or Buffalo

 Private AI cloud for real estate

-you’re seeing the exact trend shaping the industry today.
-Real estate companies that own their data and apply AI directly against it are outpacing everyone else.
+data and apply AI directly against it are already outperforming everyone else.

 Conclusion: The Future of Real Estate Belongs to Those Who Own Their Data